abdallah-h/Linux-Server-Configuration/README.md

 ### Update all currently installed packages
 - Run `sudo apt-get update` update all your repositories for all your apps to all the latest updates lists.
 - Run `sudo apt-get upgrade` download and install those packages.
-- Run `sudo apt-get dist-upgrade` upgrading your current operating system version.
+- Run `sudo apt-get dist-upgrade` update all packages to the newest available version.
+It will also install and remove dependencies as needed.
+- Run `sudo shutdown -r now` to shutdown and reboot after shutdown.
 ### Change the SSH port from 22 to 2200
 - Run `sudo nano /etc/ssh/sshd_config`.
 - Change the port number from `22` to `2200`.